sydneykpaul/personal-website/content/about/header.md

  css_class = ""
 +++

-I am an engineer based in Bothell, WA with experience in software and hardware development.
-My most recent adventure was developing new artificial limb technologies as a Research Scientist/Engineer.
-It was after this experience that I discovered a new field that would combine my love of mathematics with my programming and communication skills.

-To that end I am currently pursing my master's degree in Data Science at the University of Notre Dame.
+Creative and hardworking Data Science graduate student at the University of Notre Dame with 3 years experience in software engineering.
+Driven by a strong sense of curiosity, I love a good challenge or puzzle, and believe that there is always more to learn.
+Seeking to use my software engineering experience, passion for mathematics, and communication skills in an enriching full-time position as a Data Scientist.

+Top Skills:

+&check;  R, Python, Java, C, C#, MATLAB
+&check;  SQL, Hadoop, AWS, Tableau
+&check;  Statistics, calculus, linear algebra
+&check;  Machine learning, predictive analytics
+&check;  Data cleaning, analysis, modeling, visualization

-I thrive in a creative environment where I can solve problems and puzzles.
-If you would like to learn more about me or my work, please contact me at SydneyTheEngineer@gmail.com
+If you would like to learn more about me or my work, please contact me at SydneyTheEngineer@gmail.com or check out my GitHub, https://github.com/sydneykpaul/.